shhivv/radial/docs/source/index.rst

 =======
 **The next-gen HTTP client library for Python**

-Radial abstracts painful low-level request handling and presents a simple and intiutive interface to perform API requests in your application.
+Radial abstracts painful low-level request handling and presents a simple and intuitive interface to perform API requests in your application.

 With **Radial**, old & ugly code that looked like this